sundertatta/GenAI_PhotoEditingWithInpainting/README.md

 # GenAI_PhotoEditingWithInpainting

-Inpaint.ipynb has the code
+The Segmentation and Inpainting code is available at Inpaint.ipynb

-Test data for inpainting are in the "data" folder Results of the Segmentation and Inpainting are in results folder
+Test data are in the "data" folder

+Results of the Segmentation and Inpainting are in results folder